 NA members commit to assisting each other in their quests for abstinence by sharing advice and support in meetings; NA promises that “any addict can stop using drugs, lose the desire to use, and find a new way to live”.
-Attendance at any NA meeting, and any content therein, is entirely confidential.
+Attendance at any NA meeting and any content therein is entirely confidential.

 How does an individual become a member of Narcotics Anonymous?

 Anyone can attend an “open” NA meeting; “closed” meetings are limited to confessed drug addicts and anyone who believes they may have a problem with drugs.
-Regular attendees at the same meeting are understood to be members of a “Home Group” who can give input into how the group acts and how meeting should be conducted.
+Regular attendees at the same meeting are understood to be members of a “Home Group” who can give input into how the group acts and how a meeting should be conducted.